noervthere/dotfileshypr/README.md

+##THESE ARE VERY OLD AND IS PRETTY MUCH FIRST RICE ATTEMPT

 # 🍚 Hyprland Rice with Pywal 🍚
 > Dynamic colors, GNU Stow management, and automated theme switching on Arch Linux.